All this has come upon us,

 One of the most fascinating characters I’ve ever seen in a film is that of Antonio Salieri in the movie Amadeus played masterfully by F. Murray Abraham.
 We are introduced to Salieri at the beginning of the film as he resides in an insane asylum.
 He narrates the film as he tells his story to a priest.
 Salieri was an accomplished composer who was a devout believer and lived his life with the notion that there was a certain reciprocal arrangement between him and God: If he lived a good, devout life and sought to write music that glorified God then God would make him the greatest, most successful composer in the world.

 At first, things were going along according to the plan.
 Then Amadeus showed up on the scene.
 Amadeus Wolfgang Mozart was a young, wild, profane man who gave himself over to every human appetite.
 And, he was an amazingly gifted composer.
-Soon, the depraved young brat Mozart was getting all of the commissions Salieri wanted, he was writing music so pure and inspired that it left Salieri made with envy.
+Soon, the depraved young brat Mozart was getting all of the commissions Salieri wanted.
+He was writing music so pure and inspired that it left Salieri mad with envy.
 God appeared to have been granted Mozart the answers to all of Salieri’s prayers.
 Salieri felt cheated and he allowed his jealousy, rage, and resentment to drive his soul to madness.

 I thought of Salieri as I meditated on today’s chapter, Psalm 44.
 This psalm is different.
 It’s a lament like other psalms, but rather than expressing the heart of an individual, Psalm 44 is a community lament, and it is written as the community struggles with the loss and defeats they’ve been experiencing at the hand of their enemies.
 The songwriter structures it almost like a well laid out legal argument to God: